-- Sales Development Representatives: SDRs are the backbone of sales enablement.
+- Sales Development Representatives: Inbound and Outbound SDRs are the backbone of sales enablement.
 If there are any sales roles you need to have on your sales enablement team, SDRs should be your first pick.
 They are responsible for prospecting and generating leads.

 - Sales Systems and Data Manager: This team member is responsible for maintaining your customer relationship management (CRM) platform.
 This sales team member is responsible for inputting closed/won and closed/lost sales opportunities.